aws-samples/amazon-neptune-graph-virtualization/README.md

 To avoid costs, delete the resources as follows:

 - Remove the ECS service containing Ontop by deleting the CloudFormation stack that you created using the deploy.sh step during setup.
 That stack is based on template cfn/ecs-task.yaml.
 - Remove the main CloudFormation stack based on template cfn/ontop_main.yaml.
-This removes the Neptune cluster and notebook instance, as well as the Cloud9 instance and the ECS cluster.
+This removes the Neptune cluster and notebook instance, the Glue catalog database, as well as the Cloud9 instance and the ECS cluster.

 ## Security